hirosystems/stacks.js/docs/getting-started.md

 ## Transactions

-The following shows how to create a simple transaction (STX tranfer) using Stacks.js in different environments.
+The following shows how to create a simple transaction (STX transfer) using Stacks.js in different environments.

 ### Using Connect 🌐